eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     }
     ```

-    Here result is an ``expected`` and hence we may get an error which we may have to handle.
+    Here result is an ``expected`` and hence we may get an error which we have to handle.
     This can happen if we try to loan to many samples and exhaust memory.

     If we successfully get a sample, we can use ``operator->`` to access the underlying data and set it to the value we want to send.